Cylindrical model structures

-We demonstrate that the required double homotopy can be constructed if $\cylinder$ admits certain structures.
-Requiring that the cubical set associated to $\cylinder$ satisfies low dimensional Kan conditions ensures the existence of this double homotopy --- but the Kan conditions must themselves be proven to hold.
-To put it another way, the proof given that the Kan conditions hold can be thought of as a plan for the construction of the double homotopy --- the structures upon a cylinder which we assume allow us to carry out this plan.
+We demonstrate that the double homotopy can be constructed if $\cylinder$ admits certain structures.
+By contrast, requiring that the cubical set associated to $\cylinder$ satisfies low dimensional Kan conditions ensures the existence of this double homotopy, but the Kan conditions must themselves be proven to hold.
+To put it another way, the proofs of \cite{KampsKanBedingungenUndAbstrakteHomotopietheorie} and \cite{KampsPorterAbstractHomotopyAndSimpleHomotopyTheory} can be thought of as a plan for the construction of the double homotopy, whereas we identify structures upon a cylinder which allow us to carry out this plan.

-A quite different proof of Dold's theorem in an abstract setting can be given if $\cylinder$ admits sufficient structure to ensure that the objects, arrows, and homotopies up to homotopy with respect to $\cylinder$ assemble into a 2-category.
-The argument is presented in \S{1} and \S{2} of Chapter IV of the book \cite{KampsPorterAbstractHomotopyAndSimpleHomotopyTheory} of Kamps and Porter.
+A different proof of Dold's theorem can be given by identifying structures upon $\cylinder$ which allow one to prove that the objects, arrows, and homotopies up to homotopy of $\cl{A}$ with respect to $\cylinder$ assemble into a 2-category.
+For one can then appeal to the argument presented in \S{1} and \S{2} of Chapter IV of the book \cite{KampsPorterAbstractHomotopyAndSimpleHomotopyTheory} of Kamps and Porter.